Skip to content

 int remainder = a % b; // 取模:1

-In embedded development, division and modulo operations are usually expensive, especially on MCUs without a hardware divider.
-In performance-critical code, we should avoid division operations or replace divisions by powers of two with bit shifts:
+In embedded development, division and modulo operations are often expensive, especially on MCUs without a hardware divider.
+In performance-critical code, we should avoid division operations, or replace divisions by powers of two with bit shifts:

 c